String of cash coins (currency unit)

-The number of cash coins which had to be strung together to form a string differed both from region to region as time period or by the materials used to manufacture the cash coins.
+The number of cash coins which had to be strung together to form a string differed due to region, time period, or by the materials used in the manufacture thereof.
 For example, under the reign of the Tự Đức Emperor of the Nguyễn dynasty, one string of cash coins included 600 zinc coins, while during the later days of the French colonial period, a string of cash coins was 500 copper alloy coins.
 In Vietnam a string of cash coins had the nominal value of 1 Mexican peso or 1 French Indochinese piastre.
 During the late 19th century in Qing China, some currency systems were named after how many cash coins made up a string, such as the Jingqian (京錢, 'metropolitan cash') or Zhongqian (中錢), which was an exchange rate that was used in the capital city of Beijing.
 The Jingqian system allowed a nominal debt of 2 wén (文) which could be paid out using only one physical cash coin instead of two.
 In this system a string of Beijing cash coins (吊) required only 500 cash coins as opposed to the majority of China, which used 1000 cash coins for a string (串).
 Meanwhile, in the Dongqian (東錢, 'Eastern cash') system, an exchange rate used for cash coins in the Fengtian province, only 160 cash coins were needed to make up a string.
 During the Qing dynasty period, the term chuàn was used to designate long strings while the term diào was used to design short strings.